Rates and Charges

 A: Council recognises there are cases of genuine financial hardship requiring respect and compassion.
 Council has a Ratepayers Hardship Policy (PDF 5MB) which provides guidelines for the assessment of hardship applications.
 If you cannot pay your rates by the dates required then please contact Council’s Debt Recovery Officer on 1300 733 625 to discuss alternate payment arrangements.

-For further information, see the Ratepayers Hardship Policy (PDF 5MB)and Hardship Rate Relief Application Form (PDF 178.1KB).
+Please also see the Hardship Rate Relief Application Form.
+(PDF 740.3KB)

 Q. What happens if I do not pay my rates?